 On an asthethical level, this project focuses on sound design processes to create an atmosphere that evokes a phisically transitive condition like that of wind, noise or gas.
 Here are two of the main compositions of this EP:

-Luna llena: This is the central composition of the album; it’s eerie nature drives the EP’s mood.
-It will be cut through 3 different parts throughout the EP in between the others songs, creating an overarching feeling of an evolving-comeback.
+- Luna llena: This is the central composition of the album; it’s eerie nature drives the EP’s mood.
+It is cut through 3 different parts throughout the EP in between the others songs, creating an overarching feeling of an evolving-comeback.
+For this Simón Díaz’s Tonada de luna llena is sampled and reharmonized (using Paul Nasca’s Paulstretch algorithm); Long recognized as a Venezuelan folk standard of the llanera tradition, the piece’s moonlit imagery and work-song cadence are woven into the nation’s cultural memory.

 Project cover image: Matúškovo gas station and the night.
 Picture taken by Tomáš Souček, edited by me.
 All rights reserved.

-Berlin 2018-2023 Compilation (EP title TBC)
+Berlin 2019-2023 Compilation (EP title TBC)